Why the Nation Can’t Ignore the ‘Unspoken Problem’ of Domestic Violence

 Ms. Molly Foundation Participates in Domestic Violence Awareness All Year Long

-Danessa Itaya also appeared in an article about the Ms. Molly Foundation and Molly Maid’s efforts for Domestic Violence Awareness month on Examiner.com by Domestic Violence Examiner, Nancy Koerner.
+Danessa Itaya also appeared in an article about the Ms. Molly Foundation and Molly Maid’s efforts for Domestic Violence Awareness month on Examiner.com Link opens in a new tab by Domestic Violence Examiner, Nancy Koerner.

 Domestic Violence Awareness should not just be limited to the month of October, and one particular corporation has taken responsibility to go the extra mile.
 Molly Maid is affected by the same statistics as everyone else — one in four women will be victimized by domestic violence in their lifetime.
 Even Molly Maid has experienced DV-related deaths within their own ranks.